v85494961-tech/ohms-law-calculator/README.md

 # Ohm’s Law Calculator

-This project is a simple engineering calculator based on **Ohm’s Law**.
+This project is a simple engineering-focused calculator based on Ohm’s Law, developed using Python.
-It allows users to calculate **Voltage, Current, or Resistance** when two values are known.
+It allows users to calculate Voltage (V), Current (I), or Resistance (R) when any two quantities are known.

 ##  Theory
 Ohm’s Law states that: